First light over the ruins of Machu Picchu and the surrounding Andean peaks, Peru.

 Best for:

-Adventure travellers, history lovers, committed hikers who’ve acclimatised
+Adventure travelers, history lovers, committed hikers who’ve acclimatized

 Planner’s edge: